antonlogvinenko/javelin/README.md

 Short term
 * bytecode parser
   * deserialize
-    * parse descriptors/methods/signatures etc
+    * parse descriptors/methods/signatures using Parsec
-      * parser implementation, how?
     * parse numbers
     * parse length in all attributes - it takes some bytes, for verification
     * overall structure